Important information about seeking leave to appeal to the Supreme Court of Canada

-You will receive an acknowledgement letter from the Registry which will indicate that your written leave application will be carefully reviewed by Court staff within 30 days.
-Please do not contact the Registry during this period to enquire about the status of your application.
+You will receive an acknowledgement letter from the Registry which will indicate that your written leave application will be carefully reviewed by Court staff.

 Once your leave application has been reviewed, you will receive a second letter which will either inform you of the file number assigned to your case OR explain why a file number has not been assigned.

 A file number will not be assigned if you do not have a judgment which can be appealed to the Court.
 This may be because you have a further recourse in the lower courts or because you are in the wrong court.
-In such a case, your documents will be returned to you.
 It would therefore be a good idea to contact the Court of Appeal or to consult a lawyer before bringing your leave application.

 Also, a file number will not be assigned if you have not filed all the following documents:

-- proof of service of your application for leave to appeal; and
+- proof of service of your application for leave to appeal.

 - payment of a $75 filing fee to the order of the Receiver General for Canada.